leanprover-community/mathematics_in_lean/html/_sources/introduction.rst.txt

     #eval "Hello, World!"

-Clicking on the ``try it!`` button in the upper right corner will open a copy of the snippet in an ``examples`` folder and open it in a window so that you can experiment with it.
+Clicking on the ``try it!`` button in the upper right corner will open a copy in a window so that you can edit it and get feedback from Lean.
 This book provides lots of challenging exercises for you to do that way.